-Fortunately, I found some really great home remedies for fruit flies and several homemade fruit fly traps that worked really well.
+Fortunately, I found a great remedy for fruit flies and several homemade fruit fly traps that worked really well.
 I also tried a few that didn't work out and either didn't catch a lot of flies or even worse, created a breeding habitat that was an unsightly disaster.

 One of the easiest ways to control a fruit fly infestation is to make a homemade trap.
 There's a lot of different traps that work really well.
 This link will give you step by step instructions for making a handful of the best homemade fruit fly traps.

 A good fruit fly repellant can also keep an unwanted infestation under control.
 Non chemical sprays such as a homemade lemongrass spray can do wonders with repelling fruit flies and other pests, plus your house will smell great in the process.